 Step 4: Restrict your key to your domain

 Because this key is what your billing account will base your usage on, you’ll want to restrict it to your domain only, so no one else can use it on their website.
 From the popup in the screenshot above, click on Edit API Key to set this up.

 Under “Set an application restriction”, we’ll select the “Websites” option.
 Click on that will bring up the restriction information.

 Click the +ADD button and type in your domain name.
 It’s best to format it as *mydomain.com/*, to ensure it’ll work on any page, folder, or subdomain as well.

 Click DONE and you should now see it saved in the list.
 Now just click the SAVE button at the bottom of the page, and your key is secure!

 Step 5: Add the Google Maps APIs to your API key

 Phew, we’re almost to the finish line!
 Since this API key can be used for a ton of different Google services, we’ll need to add the appropriate API libraries to load our maps.

-Click on the “Dashboard” link in the left hand menu to go back to the main API page.
+Click on the “Enabled APIs and services” link in the left hand menu to go back to the main API page.